Rubaiyat Hossain: Career

-Filmmaker Rubaiyat Hossain's works reflect social realism and use a feminist lens to deconstruct the otherwise phallocentric institution of cinema.
+Hossain's works reflect social realism and use a feminist lens to deconstruct the otherwise phallocentric institution of cinema.

-Rubaiyat debuted as a feature filmmaker in 2011 with Meherjaan, a film about a Bengali woman's love affair with a Pakistani soldier during Bangladesh's 1971 war of independence.
+Hossain debuted as a feature filmmaker in 2011 with Meherjaan, a film about a Bengali woman's love affair with a Pakistani soldier during Bangladesh's 1971 war of independence.
 The film was controversial in Bangladesh and pulled down from cinema halls by its distributors just a week after its release.
-It did however participate at several film festivals and won a handful of awards.

-Rubaiyat's next film, Under Construction, was released in 2015 and tells the story of an urban middle-class woman in an unhappy marriage who plays the role of Nandini in Tagore's play Raktakarabi (Red Oleanders).
+Hossain's next film, Under Construction, was released in 2015 and tells the story of an urban middle-class woman in an unhappy marriage who plays the role of Nandini in Tagore's play Raktakarabi (Red Oleanders).
 It has been screened at film festivals around the world and received several awards.
+Including Prix du Jury International, FICA Vesoul; Mentions spéciales de la critique, FICA Vesoul; Prix Emile Guimet, FICA Vesoul (awarded by Guimet Museum in Paris); Best Audience Award, Dhaka International Film Festival; and two Bangladesh National Film Awards in Best Dialogue and Best Make-up.

-Rubaiyat's recent film, Made in Bangladesh, a Bangladesh-France-Denmark-Portugal joint-venture is premiered at the 2019 Toronto International Film Festival following the participation at BFI London Film Festival, Locarno Film Festival and other major festivals.
+Hossain's recent film, Made in Bangladesh, a Bangladesh-France-Denmark-Portugal joint-venture is premiered at the 2019 Toronto International Film Festival following the participation at BFI London Film Festival, Locarno Film Festival and other major festivals.
 This is a "film on Bangladesh's garment workers spotlights women driving change."
 Distributed by Pyramide Films, the film was widely released in France on 4 December 2019 and running for several months.
+Made in Bangladesh was listed in criterion collections hidden-gems of the 2010s as "The storytelling in the film is like the lead character—quiet, methodical, and tenacious, reminiscent of the great director Satyajit Ray."

+Hossain is currently working on the fourth feature, a Bangladesh-Norway-France-Germany-USA Co production.
+The Sor fond jury termed Difficult Bride script "an atmospheric and immersive journey, and the jury was fascinated and intrigued by the poetic, yet grotesque, way the filmmaker is planning to visualise the protagonist's feelings and desires."

 Social work

-Rubaiyat has worked for prominent women's rights NGOs in Bangladesh such as Ain O Salish Kendra and Naripokkho.
+Hossain has worked for prominent women's rights NGOs in Bangladesh such as Ain O Salish Kendra and Naripokkho.
 She was also the co-coordinator for the first international workshop on Sexuality and Rights organized by BRAC School of Public Health in 2007.